orangeorangehuang/Tagging-Tool-For-DocuXML/README.md

 - Initial release of the tagging tool.

 ### 1.0.0
-- This released is for the tagging work of *the Outline of Clans*.
+- This release is for the tagging work of *the Outline of Clans*.
 - Six types of tags are supported:
     - Person
     - Place